 The Approval Authority must request the manufacturer to submit a plan of remedial measures to remedy the non-compliance.

 6.1.2.
-For IUPRM, of a particular monitor M the following statistical conditions are met in a test sample, the size of which is determined according to paragraph 9.3.5:
+For IUPRM, of a particular monitor M the following statistical conditions are met in a test sample, the size of which is determined according to paragraph 9.3.5. of this Regulation:

-(a) For vehicles certified to a ratio of 0.1 in accordance with paragraphs 7.1.4. and 7.1.5. of Appendix 1 to Annex 11, the data collected from the vehicles indicate for at least one monitor M in the test sample either that the test sample average in-use-performance ratio is less than 0.1 or that 66 per cent or more of the vehicles in the test sample have an in-use monitor performance ratio of less than 0.1.
+(a) For vehicles certified to a ratio of 0.1 in accordance with paragraph 7.1.5. of Appendix 1 to Annex 11, the data collected from the vehicles indicate for at least one monitor M in the test sample either that the test sample average in-use-performance ratio is less than 0.1 or that 66 per cent or more of the vehicles in the test sample have an in-use monitor performance ratio of less than 0.1.

-(b) For vehicles certified to the full ratios in accordance with paragraphs 7.1.4. and 7.1.5. of Appendix 1 to Annex 11 the data collected from the vehicles indicate for at least one monitor M in the test sample either that the test sample average in-use performance ratio in the test sample is less than the value Testmin (M) or that 66 per cent or more of the vehicles in the test sample have an in-use performance ratio of less than Testmin (M).
+(b) For vehicles certified to the full ratios in accordance with paragraph 7.1.4. of Appendix 1 to Annex 11 the data collected from the vehicles indicate for at least one monitor M in the test sample either that the test sample average in-use performance ratio in the test sample is less than the value Testmin (M) or that 66 per cent or more of the vehicles in the test sample have an in-use performance ratio of less than Testmin (M).

 The value of Testmin(M) shall be:

 (i) 0.
-230 if the monitor M is required to have an in-use ratio of 0,26;
+230 if the monitor M is required to have an in-use ratio of 0.26;

-(ii) 0.460 if the monitor M is required to have an in-use ratio of 0,52;
+(ii) 0.460 if the monitor M is required to have an in-use ratio of 0.52;

-(iii) 0.297 if the monitor M is required to have an in-use ratio of 0,336;
+(iii) 0.297 if the monitor M is required to have an in-use ratio of 0.336;

 according to paragraph 7.1.4. of Appendix 1 to Annex 11.

 6.2.
-The plan of remedial measures shall be filed with the type approval authority not later than 60 working days from the date of the notification referred to in paragraph 6.1. above.
+The plan of remedial measures shall be filed with the type approval authority not later than 60 working days from the date of the notification referred to in paragraph 6.1..
 The type approval authority shall within 30 working days declare its approval or disapproval of the plan of remedial measures.
 However, where the manufacturer can demonstrate, to the satisfaction of the competent type approval authority, that further time is required to investigate the non-compliance in order to submit a plan of remedial measures, an extension is granted.

 6.3.
 The remedial measures shall apply to all vehicles likely to be affected by the same defect.
 The need to amend the type approval documents shall be assessed.